Germany's industrial base at risk if green energy shift fails

 ($1 = 0.7373 euros)

-(Additional reporting by Vera Eckert and Christoph Steitz.
+(Additional reprting by Vera Eckert and Christoph Steitz.
 Editing by Jane Merriman)